Rémy Martin Louis XIII miniature (1962)

 Rémy Martin Age Inconnu

-Rémy Martin Grande Champagne Age Inconnu (age unknown) is the oldest quality Cognac supplied by Rémy Martin.
+Rémy Martin Grande Champagne Age Inconnu (age unknown) is a very Cognac supplied by Rémy Martin.
 The original concept dates back to June 13th, 1874, when Paul-Emile Remy Martin officially registered the brandname of "Louis XIII Tres Grande Champagne - Age Unknown".
-Age Inconnu is a blend of 1200 different eau-de-vie meticulously aged between 40 and 100 years, the name under which Louis XIII decanters where sold until around 1962.
-Age Inconnu remained available in regular bottles until the end of the 1970's.

 Content 70cl - volume 40%